jadecobra/python_tdd_exercises/source/classes.rst

 classes
 =======

-We will step through writing classes in python using Test Driven Development
+I will step through writing classes in python using Test Driven Development

 ``classes`` are a template or blueprint that represent an object.
 They are a collection of ``methods(functions)`` and ``attributes(variables)`` that belong together